 What is a “Deep Clean” for the Coronavirus?

-You may have heard on the news the term “deep clean”, something businesses, schools, and other places where a large number of people gather together are doing for disinfecting and cleaning for the coronavirus.
+You may have heard on the news the term “deep clean”, something businesses, schools, and other places where a large number of people gather together are doing to disinfect and clean for the coronavirus.

 If you decide to go for the all-out deep clean, you may be cleaning areas that you have not cleaned in months or even years.
 Here are some of the areas in your house you can focus on:

-Bedrooms – move beds, dressers, clothes out of the closet and vacuum, vacuum, vacuum.
+Bedrooms – move beds, dressers, and clothes out of the closet and vacuum, vacuum, vacuum.

 Kitchen – pull out dishes and clean the outside and inside of the cabinets.
 Pull out the food in the refrigerator/ freezer and clean the inside and the outside of it.
 Clean the inside and outside of the oven, burners, toasters, microwaves, and any other appliances.